-FAQ's: Google 2-Step Verification
+Google 2-Step Verification FAQs

 What is 2-step verification?

 When you log into any system, the first verification is your username/password combination.
-The second part of a 2-step verification is something that goes further to verify the user’s identity.
-Google offers several options for their 2-step verification.
-The options include code via text, phone call, pre-defined backup code, and generating a code on demand - even if your mobile device is offline.
+The second part of 2-step verification is something that goes further to verify the user’s identity.

-How do I set up 2-step verification?
+How do I set up Google 2SV?

-How is this different from Duo?
+How is Google 2SV different from Duo?

 Google 2-Step Verification is similar to but separate from Duo.
 Both utilize a second factor (commonly a mobile device) to add an extra layer of security to your UAH accounts.